nsmela/PatientTracking/notes.md

 - Default Background Color
 - list of **Checks**
 - isHidden by default
+- Private (template can only be added by the owner)
 ### Component Design
 - Display Mode
   - Each CheckComponent listed